regexident/swift-evolution-modify-value/PROPOSAL.md

     valueOrNil = modifiedValue
 }

-// only update a dictionary's value if its keys exists: if var modifiedValue = dictionary[key] {
+// only update a dictionary's value if its key exists: if var modifiedValue = dictionary[key] {
     // ...
     dictionary[key] = modifiedValue